mac-theobio/QMEE/topics/Data_management.md

 _See the [assignment instructions](../admin/assignments.html)_

+If you used a simplified/domesticated data set for assignment 1, please find a 'real'/wild-caught data set for this assignment.

 * Examine the structure of the data you imported
 * Examine the data for problems, and to make sure you understand the R classes
 * Make one or two plots that might help you see whether your data have any errors or anomalies
 	* Report your results; fix any problems that you conveniently can
 * Use the `saveRDS` function in R to save a clean (or clean-ish) version of your data
-	* Use the ignore functionality in git -- do not in general put “made” objects into your repo
+	* Use the `.gitignore` functionality in git -- do not in general put “made” objects into your repo
 * Write a separate script that reads in your `.rds` file and does something with it: either a calculation or a plot
 * In your `README.md` file:
 	* Describe your two scripts -- what they do, where they are, what directory they should be run from.